Managing Address Fields

 # Field Handles

-You can reference individual fields—native and custom—using their field handles like any other element:
+Individual fields—native and custom—are accessed via their handles, like any other element:

 <ul>